Arrest made in Britney Tiger disappearance

 Ada police, Pontotoc County Sheriff’s deputies and the Oklahoma State Bureau of Investigation continue to investigate the circumstances surrounding Gomez’s disappearance and the subsequent discovery of her body.
 To date, Starns’ arrest is the first made in connection with Tiger’s disappearance.

-Though the Oklahoma Office of the Chief Medical Examiner has declared the cause of Tiger's death to be “undetermined,” Tiger's family and friends insist she was murdered.
+Though the Oklahoma Office of the Chief Medical Examiner has declared the cause of Gomez’s death to be “undetermined,” Gomez’s family and friends insist she was murdered.

 Commented